composedbymax/js-bundler/README.md

 ## Features

 - Graphical interface (built with Tkinter)
 - Add multiple `.js` files at once
 - See the list of files to be bundled
 - Remove or clear selected files
+- **Reorder files using "Move Up" and "Move Down" buttons** to control the bundling order
 - Bundle all files into one output in the order listed
 - Output includes clear file boundaries as comments

 ## Requirements